SENSEiXENUS/senseixenus.github.io/posts/ctf/patriotctf/writeup.md

 ### Bypassing the filters

-- I bypassed the filters with characters `\` and `backticks` which are not being filtered.Linux shells executes binaries even if they are separated by slashes.e.g
+- I bypassed the filters with characters `\` and `backticks` that are not being filtered.Linux shells executes binaries even if they are separated by slashes.e.g

 ![image](https://github.com/user-attachments/assets/18b6f96c-5c6a-4a43-b2a2-e587e9da1a8c)